All insights

 §45U makes up a material share of the tax credit market

-In the first quarter of 2025, §45U credits accounted for about 25% of all transferable tax credit transactions, making nuclear the most popular technology type.
-In the first half of the year, §45U PTC transactions accounted for 6–7% of the tax credit market by dollar value.
+In the first quarter of 2025, §45U credits accounted for about 25% of all transferable tax credit transactions by deal count.
+In the first half of the year, §45U PTC transactions accounted for approximately 5–7% of the tax credit market by dollar value.
+Nuclear's market share declined in the second half of 2025, falling from 5.2% of total annual spot market volume in 1H2025 to 1.7% in 2H2025 — consistent with the broader reduction in buyer activity following passage of the One Big Beautiful Bill in July.

-Source: The State of Clean Energy Finance: 2025 Mid-Year Market Intelligence Report
+Source: The State of Clean Energy Finance: 2025 Market Intelligence Report

 Learn more: Download our nuclear market insights factsheet